SadiqHRH01/BCH-Giveaway/README.md

 3. Start the frontend:
    npm run dev

-(There is an optional Node backend in the prototype.
-If you use it, set CHRONIK and NETWORK in .env and run node server.js.)

 ## Typical flows
 - Creator: create → copy contract address → simulate funding → wait for unlock.
 - Claimer: browse giveaways → enter address → claim after unlock → transaction simulated and UI updates.